ARSHRREVISHNU/jsonFileRead/README.md

 Project - jsonFileRead

-This project takes the json file as the input and deseralize it and perform various test such as:
+This project framework has a capability of reading the JSON file and deserialize it into POJOs and perform various test such as:

 1. Test to validate that all customers have a non-empty phone number.
 2. Test to validate there are atleast 2 customers with `gmail` in their email information.